Patella Enthesopathy

 Many people can continue with lower-irritation options such as cycling, pool exercise, walking, or modified gym work while they build tendon capacity.
 The key is choosing exercise levels that do not cause a strong pain flare during or after activity.

-Advice for active people
+Training advice for active people with patella enthesopathy

 If your pain began after a jump in training, the solution is not always complete rest.
 Instead, it is usually better to find a manageable loading level and build from there.
 Consistent strengthening, better recovery between sessions, and gradual return-to-sport planning often produce better long-term results.